Intrepid Museum: 2010s to present

 The museum's president Bill White, who had overseen the 2000s renovation, resigned in 2010 and was succeeded the next year by Susan Marenoff-Zausner, who had been the executive director.
 Before resigning, White had tried to obtain a Space Shuttle for the museum's collection.
 The Intrepid Museum announced in May 2011 that it would acquire the Space Shuttle Enterprise.
 It initially planned to exhibit the Space Shuttle on Pier 86, but then announced plans to display the spacecraft in a parking lot across 12th Avenue, prompting U.S. Senator Sherrod Brown to ask that NASA award the shuttle to another museum.
 The museum took title to the spacecraft that December, after engineers determined that it was safe to fly on the Shuttle Carrier Aircraft once again.
 Enterprise was flown to the nearby JFK Airport in April 2012 and then moved by barge to the Intrepid Museum that June.
 To make room for the Enterprise display, three aircraft were transferred to the Empire State Aerosciences Museum near Schenectady, New York.
-The Enterprise went on public display July 19, 2012, at the Intrepid Museum's new Space Shuttle Pavilion, charging an additional fee for admission.
+The Enterprise went on public display July 19, 2012, at the Intrepid Museum's Space Shuttle Pavilion, originally charging an additional fee for admission.

 The museum was closed in October 2012 due to Hurricane Sandy, which damaged Enterprise.
 Although the museum reopened that December, the Space Shuttle Pavilion did not reopen until July 2013.
 Museum officials contemplated erecting a permanent pavilion for Enterprise on Pier 86 or on a parking lot across 12th Avenue.
 At the time, the museum had 915,000 annual visitors.

 Due to the COVID-19 pandemic in New York City, the museum was closed between March and September 2020, though it continued to host online events during its closure.
 The museum's Concorde aircraft, which had been displayed on Pier 86, was removed for restoration in 2023 and towed back to the Intrepid Museum in March 2024.
 As part of the project, the museum added 4000 ft2 of park space to Pier 86.
 The Intrepid Museum dropped "Sea, Air & Space" from its official name in October 2023 as part of a rebranding.
 In May 2024, the museum opened 4000 ft2 of space on Pier 86 as a public park.
 Early the following year, the New York state government announced plans to redevelop one of the Intrepid Museum's parking lots on the east side of 12th Avenue.
 In addition, the museum completed a restoration of the USS Growler in 2024, reopening the vessel with upgraded visitor pathways and new interactive panels, and it opened a permanent World War II exhibit in 2025.